gobeyondidentity/developer-docs/guides/bubble-io-integration.md

 ## Create User Signup flow

 This flow will enable a new user to input their username and email address and create a new identity.
-It will also
+It will also send a credential binding email to the new user's specified email address.

+1. Once you're in your new app, and on the page you wish to add the login flow to, add two "Input" fields:
+  1. Username (content format: Text)

+  1. Email address (content format: Email)

+1. Label each box with a Visual Element -> Text for Username and Email address

+1. Add a Button for "Sign up" and click "Start/Edit workflow"

+1. For the first Action, click "Account -> Sign the user up".
+This will just create an entry in the local database for the user.

+1. Add a second action.
+Click "Plugins -> BI Secure Customer User Mgmt - Create User"

+1. Enter the TENANT_ID and REALM_ID copied from the Beyond Identity console "Home -> Edit Realm"

+1. In the "email_address" field, remove the existing text and click "Insert dynamic data" -> Input Email's value"

+1. In the "display_name" field, remove the existing text and click "Insert dynamic data -> Input Username's value"

+1. In the "username" field, remove the existing text and click "Insert dynamic data -> Input Username's value"

+TODO add screenshot of configured plugin

+1. Next, we will call the BI API to send a credential binding email to the user.